anthonyharrison/lib4vex/README.md

 2. The VEX document contains all reported vulnerabilities and the respective status.
 The latest VEX is indicated by the latest timestamp.
 The previous VEX documents are retained for audit purposes.

+3. The VEX document is intended to be used for a single product.

 ## Future Development

-1. Complete OpenVEX support

-2. Add support for SPDX Security profile when released as part of the SPDX 3.0 release.
+1. Add support for SPDX Security profile when released as part of the SPDX 3.0 release.

 ## License